 5. Help students to acquire an understanding of the nature of physics as it relates to the other sciences and the various technical fields.

 Upon successful completion of the B.Sc. program in Applied Physics, graduates will be able to:

-9. Formulate or design a scientific process in Physics to meet the desired needs
+2. Formulate or design a system, process, procedure or program to meet desired needs.

 The second program offered is Petroleum Geophysics and Remote Sensing BSc.
 Graduates from PGRS will normally complete a balanced curriculum in mathematics, sciences, petroleum geosciences, geology and remote sensing.